-Overall Comments on This Case
+Overall Comments on this Case

 - 1. What trades were made? - Schedule got major (close to exclusive) emphasis-with attendant design constraints.
-Strict (at least fairly strict) adherence to the original schedule was pervasively enforced. - 2.
-Consequences of the trades (results of schedule emphasis)? - A new narrow-body type was conclusively ruled out; schedule constraint dictated a 737 variant with a new but already developed model. - In development: a lack of overall program review and oversight. - In at least some cases, multiple concurrent tasks were completed with insufficient regard for overall aircraft safety.
-(Nothing apparently went wrong with "performance" or apparently with cost). - o Time pressures throughout 737MAX development effort - Some steps skipped - o Some steps done concurrently - Most notable specific example of unknown work (ex-ante): bigger engine on an old airframe design resulted in pitch-up problems noted at low speeds and high angles of attack. - Although not intended, the program pace detracted from the operating safety of the airplane delivered for commercial service. - 3.
-How and why were the trades made? - Schedule emphasis due primarily to the commercial success of the A320neo, which put Boeing at a major strategic disadvantage in the narrow-body airliner market. - Recovery strategy focused on a quickly developed 737 variant. - 4.
+Strict (at least fairly strict) adherence to original schedule was pervasively enforced. - 2.
+Consequences of the trades (results of schedule emphasis)? - A new narrow-body type was conclusively ruled out; schedule constraint dictated a 737 variant with a new, but already developed model. - In development there was a lack of overall program review and oversight. - In at least some cases, multiple concurrent tasks were completed with insufficient regard for overall aircraft safety.
+(Nothing apparently went wrong with "performance" or apparently with cost.) - There were time pressures throughout the 737MAX development effort. - Some steps were skipped. - Some steps were done concurrently. - Most notable specific example of unknown work (ex-ante) is that a bigger engine on old airframe design resulted in pitch-up problems noted at low speeds and high angles of attack. - Although not intended, the program pace detracted from the operating safety of the airplane delivered for commercial service. - 3.
+How and why were the trades made? - Schedule emphasis due primarily to commercial success of A320neo, which put Boeing at a major strategic disadvantage in the narrow-body airliner market. - Recovery strategy focused on a quickly developed 737 variant. - 4.
 What is the evidence or rework?
-Primarily responding to the pitch-up problem: - MCAS (part of the 737MAX software suite) was changed to deal with aircraft handling issues in high-speed flight. - Further rework arose with the need to resolve pitch-up problems at low speed with high power settings.
-A solution (MCAS2) appeared late in the game (within the corporate-dictated schedule).
-Good information (both quality and quantity) available in publicly available sources.
+Primarily responding to the pitch-up problem: - MCAS (Maneuvering Characteristics Augmentation System, part of 737MAX software suite) was changed to deal with aircraft handling issues in high-speed flight. - Further rework arose with the need to resolve pitch-up problems at low speed with high power settings.
+A solution (MCAS2) appeared late in the game (within the corporate-dictated schedule) Good information on this issue is available in publicly available sources.